lciesielski/CodeCoverageHelper/README.md

 ## About The Project

-Simple applicataion that can be used in conjunction with CI.
+Simple application that can be used in conjunction with CI.
 Application should get the ID of last deployment with ANT tool (see `validate` target in `build.xml`).
 Then with ID it should retrieve specific info from Salesforce metadata API and calculate code coverage.
-Purpose of the application is to have "early warning system" if code drops below eg. 80%, or to simply enforce higher (than standrad 75%) code coverage value.
+Purpose of the application is to have "early warning system" if code drops below eg. 80%, or to simply enforce higher (than standard 75%) code coverage value.

 ## Getting Started